The narcissist and financial abuse, why they use the money to abuse, some examples of how a narcissist abuses you

 Most narcissists want the best of everything, so they will happily spend their money and yours on themselves, getting themselves the best of everything, yet when it comes to you and your wants, they are not interested.
 Most people like new things, so if they’ve not got any other signs, they will not be narcissists.
 Although if you’re googling their behaviour, trying to work out what’s happening or happened to you, then there are some major red flags within that relationship, and narcissistic or not, if they are abusive, mentally, physically, or both, you need to find a safe way out.

 Narcissists use manipulative threats over money, so if you let them know you are leaving.
 You may hear. “ You’ll not be able to afford to take care of the children, so I’ll have to take custody.”
 So we fear leaving and doubt our own abilities to take care of ourselves and our children.

 If you call them out on threats, the covert will say a thing such as“ I didn’t say that.”
 “You miss understood me.”
-Or they’ll twist it onto something you did, intimidate you in some way, so they can train you to walk on Eggshells around them, never questioning them and always questioning yourself.
+Or they’ll twist it onto something you did, intimidate you in some way, so they can train you to walk on Eggshells around them, never questioning them and constantly questioning yourself.

 Financial abuse chips away at you.
 You doubt yourself, your stability and your doubt your financial abilities to take care of yourself and your children.

 So they gaslight you with money.

 They will sabotage.
-When you’re trying to regain control of your finance, they might create situations so you can not work.
+When you’re trying to regain control of your finance, they might create situations where you can not work.
 Or if you do work, they may want that money.